openstack-k8s-operators/edpm-ansible/docs/source/contributing_plugins.rst

     ├── test
     └── vars

-Therefore, we will use the term **plugin** to denote the general set of auxillary software used by ansible, and **module** for those plugins which can be used to perform operations on the target machine.
+Therefore, we will use the term **plugin** to denote the general set of auxiliary software used by ansible, and **module** for those plugins which can be used to perform operations on the target machine.

 Before developing plugins first check if the use case isn't already supported by